MichaelHochriegl/SignalRGen/docs/guide/what-is-signalrgen.md

 await client.SendMessageAsync("Hello world");
 ```

-### SignalRGen Implementation
+### `SignalRGen` Implementation

-With SignalRGen, you only need to define a simple interface, and everything else is generated for you:
+With `SignalRGen`, you only need to define a simple interface, and everything else is generated for you:

 ```csharp
 // 1.
 Define your hub interface - that's it!